 - Kosher salt and freshly ground black pepper

-In a heavy-bottomed stock pot or Dutch oven, heat oil over high heat until shimmering.
-Add shrimp shells and heads (if using) and cook, stirring constantly and scraping up any browned bits as they form on the bottom of the pot, until it becomes difficult to remove the browned bits and there's any indication they could start to burn, about 4 minutes; lower the heat if necessary to avoid burning at any point.
+In a heavy-bottomed stockpot or Dutch oven, heat oil over high heat until shimmering.
+Add shrimp shells and heads (if using) and cook, stirring constantly and scraping up any browned bits as they form on the bottom of the pot, until it becomes difficult to remove the browned bits and it seems they could start to burn, about 4 minutes; lower heat at any point if necessary to avoid burning.

-Add onion, celery, and garlic, and continue to cook, stirring and scraping, until softened.
+Add onion, celery, and garlic and continue to cook, stirring and scraping, until softened.
 Add tomato paste and stir well until incorporated.
-If using sherry or brandy, add it to the pot and bring to a boil, scraping up any browned bits, then add 2 quarts water.
-(If not using sherry or brandy, just add the water right away).
+If using sherry or brandy, add it to the pot and bring to a boil, scraping up any browned bits, then add 2 quarts (1.9L) water.
+(If not using sherry or brandy, just add the water right away.)

-Add bay leaf, parsley, and thyme, bring to a gentle simmer, then cook for 45 minutes.
-Strain the stock; do not skim the oil from the surface of this stock (it contains a lot of the shrimp flavor and won't be a problem for the étouffée).
+Add bay leaf, parsley, and thyme and bring to a gentle simmer, then cook for 45 minutes.
+Strain stock; do not skim the oil from the surface of the stock, as the oil contains a lot of the shrimp flavor and won't be a problem for the étouffée.

-Add onion, celery, and bell pepper, lower heat to medium, and cook, stirring, until vegetables are coated in the floury paste and have softened slightly, about 4 minutes.
+Add onion, celery, and bell pepper, then lower heat to medium and cook, stirring, until vegetables are coated in the floury paste and have softened slightly, about 4 minutes.
 Stir in garlic and scallion and cook for 1 minute.

 Stir in dried oregano, dried thyme, garlic powder, onion powder, cayenne, and hot paprika, if using.

-Add the shrimp stock in ladelfuls, stirring well to incorporate between each addition.
-At first the stock will form a thick, gluey paste with the flour, but it will eventually thicken to a thick sauce.
+Add the shrimp stock in ladlefuls, stirring well to incorporate between additions.
+At first the stock will form a thick, gluey paste with the flour, but it will eventually thicken into a thick sauce.
 Bring to a simmer, then lower heat to maintain a bare simmer.

 Add bay leaves, season with salt and pepper, then cover and simmer, occasionally stirring and scraping the bottom to prevent scorching, until vegetables are very soft, about 30 minutes.

-Stir in shrimp and cook until they just turn pink and are cooked through (this will depend on the size of the shrimp).
-At this point, if the étouffée is too thick for your taste, add additional stock as needed to thin it to your desired consistency.
+Stir in shrimp and cook until they have just turned pink and are cooked through; the amount of time this takes will depend on the size of the shrimp.
+At this point, if the étouffée is too thick for your taste, add more stock as needed to thin it to your desired consistency.

 Season étouffée with salt and pepper.
-Spoon into bowl or onto plates with warm rice.
+Spoon into bowls or onto plates with warm rice.
 Garnish with thinly sliced scallions and serve.